BU-led Research Team Wins Competitive $7.5 million MURI Grant to Create Neuro-Autonomous Robots

 Dream Team of Engineers, Computer Scientists, and Neuroscientists from BU, MIT, and Australia to develop neuro-inspired capabilities for Land, Sea, and Air-based Autonomous Robots

 This article was originally published on the CISE website.

 A Boston University-led research team was selected to receive a $7.5 million Multidisciplinary University Research Initiative (MURI) grant from the U.S. Department of Defense (DoD).
 With this prestigious grant, the researchers will develop a novel category of neuro-inspired autonomous robots for land, sea, and air that the investigators have termed “neuro-autonomous.”

 The initiative will tackle the challenge of how to make robots truly autonomous as well as provide important insights into the process of learning and memory formation.
-The project will be led by Yannis Paschalidis, director of the Center for Information and Systems Engineering, and professor in the College of Engineering at Boston University.
+The project will be led by Professor Yannis Paschalidis (ECE, BME, SE), director of the Center for Information and Systems Engineering.

 The winning team of researchers is a Dream Team of experts from Boston University and the Massachusetts Institute of Technology.
 It includes experts in neuroscience, robotics, computer science, computer vision, artificial intelligence, mathematical systems theory, and a host of other related advanced technology domains.
 The project will also benefit from collaboration with renowned researchers from the University of Melbourne, Macquarie University, Queensland University of Technology, and the University of New South Wales.
 (See researcher biographies.)